front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 ```

 <blockquote class="info">
-  The `Product` type is part of Front-Commerce’s `Magento2` module.
-The
+  The `Product` type is part of Front-Commerce’s `Magento2` module. <br />
-  `MutationSuccess` type used as the mutation response type is part of
+  The `MutationSuccess` type, used as the response for the mutation, is part of
   Front-Commerce’s core.
 </blockquote>